pragdave/component/README.md

 You can override this initial state when you create a component by passing a value to `create()`.

-Second, you can specify the default initial state using a function or arity one.
+Second, you can specify the default initial state using a function of arity one.

 When you call `create` for such a component, the override value you give